digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

   ...

 A package with a newer version may upgrade any dependency to a newer version (or keep the version the same).
-For example, v2 of our IOU package may keep its dependencies the same, or it may upgrade ``depA`` to ``1.1.0``:
+For example, v2 of the IOU package may keep its dependencies the same, or it may upgrade ``depA`` to ``1.1.0``: